 - Posters and Flashcards

-The Wild Child’s Nature Journal is the main resource, and it has a section for each of the four seasons.
+The Wild Child’s Nature Journal is the main resource, and it has the studies for each of the four seasons.
 It begins with spring, although you can skip ahead to autumn or whatever season you are experiencing.
 Topics are relatively narrow, focusing on selected aspects of topics rather than trying to provide comprehensive information.
 The idea is to introduce children to nature topics and encourage them to observe, experience, and ask questions.
 The following topics are introduced in each season.

 Each topic begins with illustrated information and ends with a journal activity or other type of activity.
 For instance, the autumn section about spiderwebs begins with images of three different types of spiders that spin different types of webs.
 There is a paragraph of information about each one.
 The next two pages have illustrations and explanations of how spiders spin their webs.
 Then a journal page directs students to, “Search for spiders around your yard or on a nature walk.
 Observe their web shapes and draw them here.”
 In the bottom right corner of the journal page are a few “Questions to Ponder.”
 These questions ask: “What kind of spider did you see?
 Was it an orb weaver, a funnel-web spider or a different kind of spider?
 Was the web broken or intact?
 Did you spot the spider’s next meal?”

 Many activities are appropriate for children as young as four or five, although pre-writers will need to dictate information about their observations that someone else will record in their journals.
 (Or maybe you skip that part for younger children.)
 Occasionally, the information is for an older audience.
-For instance, the section on snails explains the growth spiral for snail shells which reflects a Fibonacci Sequence.
-In a rare digression from the narrow topic, it explains how patterns based on the Fibonacci Sequence show up frequently in nature.
+For instance, the section on snails explains the growth spiral for snail shells which reflects a Fibonacci sequence.
+In a rare digression from the narrow topic, it explains how patterns based on the Fibonacci sequence show up frequently in nature.

-Pages with templates for phenology wheels—one for the entire year and one for each month--are at the end of the book.
+Pages with templates for phenology wheels—one for the entire year and one for each month—are at the end of the book.
 Phenology wheels serve as recording devices to illustrate what is happening in the natural world each month or each day.
 An explanation of how to use these and illustrated examples are at the end of the Notes & Resources file.
 (See the nearby image of a year-long phenology wheel.)
 This aspect of the study might provide daily lessons, but it is up to you to help children know what to observe and record.